harishkesavarao/harishkesavarao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Data Engineer by experience, although most of my work over the past decade has also been with Data Platforms.
-I have worked in teams of different sizes and objectives, across a variety of tech stacks, including AWS, Azure, Databricks, PySpark and Airflow.
-I am an open-source contributor and I also blog about data.
+I am a Data Engineer, with a majority of my recent roles involving Data Platforms.
+My journey in data started in technical presales in the relational world, such as Oracle, Postgres and SQL Server, moving onto on-premise big data with Hadoop, Spark, Kubernetes, Docker and eventually onto the cloud with AWS, Azure and Databricks.
+More recently, I have been utilizing my skills to cater to AI and ML use cases to power agents, and ML models for sentiments, themes and features.
+I have worked in teams of different sizes and objectives, ranging from one member teams to 30 member teams, across a variety of tech stacks.
+I am also an open-source contributor and I blog about data.